LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

 \subsubsection{Base-Agent Reward Functions}

-The base-agent was trained with a PPO derivative, SkipPPO~\cite{Djebko2025_SubnetworkPolicy}, using separate subnetworks for RWs and MTs.
-The RWs learn to quickly attain the goal attitude, while the MTs learn slow RW momentum management to bring the RW speeds to $\pm$500~rpm (corresponding to $\pm$350~rpm and a safety buffer).
+The base-agent was trained with a PPO derivative, SkipPPO~\cite{Djebko2025_SubnetworkPolicy}, utilizing the separate RW and MT subnetworks.
+The RWs learn to quickly attain the goal attitudes, whereas the MTs learn slow momentum management to bring the RW speeds to $\pm$500~\text{rpm} (corresponding to $\pm$350~\text{rpm} and a safety buffer).
 The RW reward function of the base-agent rewards quick reduction of attitude error, reduction of angular rates, and stable convergence.
 The MT reward encourages minimizing RW speed deviations.
 A combined reward was used during post-training of the base-agent to balance both effects.
-The RW reward function is shown in Equations (\ref{eq:rw_reward_1})--(\ref{eq:rw_reward_6}).
+The RW reward function is shown in \eqref{eq:base_agent_rw_reward_1}--\eqref{eq:base_agent_rw_reward_6}.

-$\delta q_0$ is the scalar component of the attitude error quaternion, $p\_norm$ penalizes satellite body rotation rates, and $p\_att$ penalizes residual attitude error.
-It is to be noted, that if $\delta q_0 < 0$ then $\delta q$ is multiplied by $-1$ prior to being passed to the AI agent.
-The main reward term $r_{t_i}$ gives strong reward for achieving the target (within $\approx1^\circ$), moderate reward for approaching it, slight penalties for overshooting correction and stronger penalties for diverging.
-The MT reward function is shown in Equations (\ref{eq:mt_reward_1})--(\ref{eq:mt_reward_3}).
+$\delta q_0$ is the scalar component of the attitude error quaternion as defined in~\eqref{eq:error_q}, mapped to its positive scalar representation as described in Section~\ref{sec:observationspace}, ensuring $\delta q_{0,t_i} = |\delta q_{0,t_i}|$.
+The absolute value in~\eqref{eq:base_agent_rw_reward_1} is used to ease the understanding of this implicit relation. $\mathrm{p\_norm}$ ($p$ stands for penalty) penalizes satellite body rotation rates, and $\mathrm{p\_att}$ penalizes residual attitude error.
+The main reward term $r_{t_i}$ gives strong reward for attaining the target attitude (within $\approx1^\circ$), moderate reward for approaching it, slight penalties for overshooting correction and stronger penalties for diverging.
+The MT reward function is shown in \eqref{eq:base_agent_mt_reward_1}--\eqref{eq:base_agent_mt_reward_3}.

-Here, $a\_mt_{t_i}$ are the current agent actions.
+Here, $\mathbf{a\_mt}_{t_i}$ are the current agent MT actions.
 The reward decreases with RW speed deviations and with MT action magnitude.
 It favors minimizing RW momentum with low dipole effort.
-For the base-agent post-training the reward function from Equation (\ref{eq:combined_reward}) was used.

-The RW reward is scaled to match MT reward magnitude to avoid bias.
-Table~\ref{tab:rw_mt_hyperparams} shows the hyperparameters used, while Sections~\ref{sec:twin-network-policy}--\ref{sec:finetuning} describe the initial training and post-training process of the base-agent.
+For the base-agent post-training the reward function from \eqref{eq:base_agent_combined_reward} was implemented, scaling the RW reward to match the MT reward magnitude in order to avoid bias.